-Given the modern expectations of innovation, speed, and quality, and the benefits of an Agile approach, it is not surprising that other teams, like Marketing, within organizations have started to adopt Agile methodologies as well.
+Given the modern expectations of innovation, speed, and quality, and the benefits of an agile research approach, it is not surprising that teams outside of product development, like marketing and customer experience (CX), have started to adopt agile methodologies as well.

-We have witnessed some of our customers successfully implement Agile methodology with their research approach with fantastic results.
-One particular multinational corporation was able to insert research cycles, early and often into their innovation process, resulting in their ability to confidently launch a new product a full fiscal quarter early, crushing expectations.
+We have witnessed some of our clients successfully implement agile methodology with their research approach with clear results.
+The insights team at one multinational corporation in particular was able to insert research cycles early and often into their innovation process, resulting in the confident launch of a new product a full fiscal quarter early, exceeding expectations.

-Leveraging virtual tools and incorporating multiple 2-week Agile research sprints within their innovation process, they were able to receive and react to consumers’ feedback throughout the project.
-Each sprint began with 3-4 days of recruiting to find and locate the correct audience.
-Over the next few days, teams participated in 7-9 sessions with consumers.
-Digital whiteboard and marking tools were used to show designs and solicit and encourage detailed feedback.
+Leveraging Discuss.io’s People Experience Platform and incorporating 2-week agile research sprints within their innovation process, they received consumers’ feedback throughout the project.
+Each sprint began with 3-4 days of recruiting to locate the target audience.
+Over the next few days, the insights team participated in 7-9 sessions with consumers.
+Digital whiteboard and marking tools were then used to show designs and encourage detailed feedback.

-Findings and feedback were aggregated and a simple report was developed within 48 hours.
-The report was shared with all stakeholders so all were informed and accountable.
-From there, the team determined the right changes and questions for the next round of iteration.
-This cycle spanned a period of about 2 weeks and then was repeated in 5-7 waves.
+The report was then shared with all stakeholders, ensuring that all were informed and accountable.
+From there, the insights team determined the right changes and questions for the next round of iteration.
+This cycle spanned a period of about 2 weeks, then was repeated in 5-7 waves.

-Using an Agile approach, the Insights and Innovation teams were able to collaborate in more effective ways and incorporate consumer feedback throughout the process.
-Should they have taken this approach using traditional in-person methods, each of these 5-7 waves would have taken 4-8 weeks; as opposed to 2 weeks per wave when leveraging online tools.
+Using an agile approach to qualitative research, the insights and innovation teams were able to collaborate seamlessly and incorporate consumer feedback throughout the process.
+Should they have taken this approach using traditional in-person methods, each of these 5-7 waves would have taken 4-8 weeks as opposed to 2 weeks per wave when leveraging online tools.

-Due to the shorter cycles, they were also able to drive innovation into their recruiting approach.
-During each wave, they identified “super-users,” people that provided thoughtful and insightful feedback.
+Due to these shorter cycles, they were also able to drive innovation into their recruiting approach.
+During each wave, they identified “super-users,” or people that provided insightful feedback.
 Toward the end of the project, they invited all of the “super-users” to participate in one session together.
-As a final validation, they wanted to ensure that they would not lose their loyal following (ie the “super-users”) by introducing a new product category to the brand.
+As a final validation, they wanted to ensure not to lose their loyal following (i.e. the “super-users”) by introducing a new product category to the brand.